 "After the last test at Imola and knowing the characteristics of this track, I was sure we would be competitive but I did not expect such a performance.
 I am keeping my feet on the ground because this race and the weather conditions suited us perhaps better than the others.
 We will have to wait and see what happens in Malaysia where it will be much hotter".

-The start of the season is reminiscent of the 2002 championship, when Schumacher and Ferrari dominated:
+The start of the season is reminiscent of the 2002 championship:

-If the performance of the F2004 is similar in Malaysia, do you think this is your best chance to win the championship, is it not?
+Rubens, do you think this is your best chance to win the championship?

 "Yeah, we basically have to wait and see. but this is definitely my best shot, absolutely.
 That depends on how we see the other races but, as we said before, in all honesty, we have a fantastic team and we are so proud to work for them because, for me, the car that they have developed for the first race is incredible.
 So, we are going to have nice fights throughout the year".

-Jean Todt, Scuderia Ferrari’s team principal, is ecstatic about this result:
+Scuderia Ferrari's team principal is ecstatic about this result:

 "After several years of success obtained after so many battles, to start the season with such a clear superiority, I have above all to thank everyone at Ferrari, from President Montezemolo to every last one of them who has worked hard for this result.
 Next, I wish to thank our technical partners - first and foremost Bridgestone and Shell - and the Fiat Group, which through Magneti Marelli and the Research Centre plays an important role in producing our cars.
 This one-two is the result of the ultimate effort in our own work, the cohesion, stability and determination of our team".

-Ferrari president, Luca di Montezemolo, is enthusiast about this victory.
-He speaks about the race from Bologna:
+Luca di Montezemolo speaks about the race from Bologna:

 Michael Schumacher and Rubens Barrichello exchange greetings after the parade lap.
-This is their 16th 1-2 finish, driving for Ferrari.
-The Maranello team remembers the criticism that was written during the previous winter:
+This is their 16th 1-2 finish for Ferrari.
+These were the headlines before winter testing:

 "McLaren started to test the new car two months in advance, they will be at an advanced stage in terms of development and reliability".

-"Why are you not using the walrus nose like Williams?"
+"Why is Ferrari not using the walrus nose like Williams?"

 "The Michelin teams have an unbridgeable advantage.
 BAR-Honda, after changing tyre supplier, immediately became competitive".

-When the F2004 continued to set the records during testing (Fiorano, Mugello and Imola), the last objection was:
+The F2004 continued to set record lap times during testing (Fiorano, Mugello and Imola) but the journalists were sceptical:

 "It is hot in Australia and things will change".

 This is truly the last objection.
-Since Friday 5th March 2004, Ferrari continues to be the team to beat.
+Ferrari continues to be the team to beat.
 The rivals are desperate.
-Todt explain:
+Todt explains:

 "There is no secret in our working method.
 We are trying to do thing well and to our best of our abilities".

 This is far from obvious.
-During the interview, the general director of the Cavallino speaks about the stability of the team and the trust given to the technical partners.
-Bridgestone as to not mention names.
+The Ferrari general director talks in detail about the stability of the team and the trust given to the technical partners, in particular Bridgestone:

 "When hearing some of the comments from this winter break, it seemed like we were doomed even before starting the season.
 Our tyre supplier instead did an amazing job: seriousness and commitment always pay off".

-Hsiao Solanum, Bridgestone Motorsport’s technical director, knows how important is the relationship with Scuderia Ferrari.
-The top guys, that lead the Scuderia Ferrari team, always publicly confirmed their esteem and trust in him.
-On the other hand, the discussion between the two parties must have been heated inside the garage.
-It was surely covered up by the sound of the engines.
+Hsiao Solanum knows the importance of the relationship with Scuderia Ferrari.
+The top Ferrari members always publicly confirmed their esteem and trust in him.
+There have been heated conversations inside the garage, which were covered up by the sound of the engines.

 "After all the hard work put into winter testing, it seems that everyone's hard work has paid off this weekend.
 Today's victory was a good indication that our development direction has been correct over the past few months. we will continue our efforts to make even better and faster tyres.
 This is only the first race but our target is to continue as we started.
 Michael continually posted fastest lap times this afternoon".